Integrate System Center Operations Manager with VM insights Map feature

 These alerts are not Log Analytics alerts synced with Operations Manager, they are generated in the management group based on workflows defined in the Service Map management pack.

-Servers: Lists the monitored servers that are configured to sync from Azure Monitor for VMs Map feature.
+Servers: Lists the monitored servers that are configured to sync from VM insights Map feature.

 Machine Group Dependency Views: Lists all machine groups that are synced from the Map feature.
 You can click any group to view its distributed application diagram.